User Interface Design :: Projects :: UI Project Heuristic Evaluation

 Your report must be submitted in PDF format, not plain text or Microsoft Word.

-Your report will be graded and will also be forwarded (without our grading feedback) to the student whose project you evaluated.
+Your report will be graded and will also be forwarded (without grading feedback) to the student whose project you evaluated.